nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_migrate_patient_record.md

 {% include important.html content="The following may need to be moved to the Patient Switching Standard" %}

 This interaction can only be used when patient's information is being migrated between GP practices.
-When a request to migrate the patient's record is made, the provider system **MUST** check that the requesting system is the patient's registered GP practice by checking this against PDS.
+When a request to migrate the patient's record is made, the provider system **MUST** check that the consumer system is the patient's registered GP practice by checking this against PDS.
 The following steps will need to be performed:
-- The requesting practice will need to perform a PDS trace to retrieve the patient's current registered practice
+- The consuming system will need to perform a PDS trace to retrieve the patient's current registered practice
-- The requesting practice **MUST** record the patient's current registered practice
+- The consuming system **MUST** record the patient's current registered practice
-- The requesting practice updates PDS as the patient's registered practice
+- The consuming system updates PDS as the patient's registered practice
-- The requesting practice looks up the previously registered practice's endpoint on SDS
+- The consuming system looks up the previously registered practice's endpoint on SDS
-- The requesting practice makes a request to migrate the patient's record
+- The consuming system makes a request to migrate the patient's record
-- The previously registered practice **MUST** check that the ODS code for the requesting practice matches the patient's registered practice on PDS
+- The providing system **MUST** check that the ODS code for the consuming system matches the patient's registered practice on PDS

 #### Availability of data ####

-The record migration use case requires that information is always available regardless of whether the [structured capability has been enabled](development_api_non_functional_requirements.html#enablement), or information isn't due to the [configuration for clinical areas](accessrecord_structured_development_clinical_area_config.html).
+The record migration use case requires that information is always available regardless of whether the [structured capability has been enabled](development_api_non_functional_requirements.html#enablement), or whether clinical areas have been turned off using [configuration for clinical areas](accessrecord_structured_development_clinical_area_config.html).

 #### Payload request body ####

-The payload request body comprises a `Parameters` resource, conforming to the [GPConnect-GetStructuredRecord-Operation-1](https://fhir.nhs.uk/STU3/OperationDefinition/GPConnect-GetStructuredRecord-Operation-1/_history/1.15) `OperationDefinition` profile.
+The payload request body comprises a `Parameters` resource, conforming to the [GPConnect-MigrateStructuredRecord-Operation-1](https://fhir.nhs.uk/STU3/OperationDefinition/GPConnect-MigrateStructuredRecord-Operation-1/_history/1.15) `OperationDefinition` profile.

 The `Parameters` resource is populated with the parameters shown below.
 Note: The ↳ character indicates a part parameter.